Farrell Brickhouse- Artist Statement 2013

 One of arts chief functions is to resist the denaturing forces that are always present; those things that would take away our transcendent possibilities and turn us into stereotyped beings.
 For me Art is not the production of meaning but the providing of a genuine experience of what it is to be alive and in the world.
 Octavio Paz said that art turns the viewer into an artist.
 Great art is a freedom giver, offering one a sense of the breadth of one’s own possibilities, what may yet be accomplished.

-As a mature artist I find I have this large vocabulary to draw from.
-Imagery found a decade ago is now available and malleable once again.
-I continue to explore the range of subject matter my painting can encompass and have access to my own history with a renewed understanding of it’s original content and a deepening understanding of how these images can continue to speak for me in paint.
-I want to speak to everyday experiences, tell stories and paint about current events, this is so exciting.
-In Art History I continue to see my concerns expressed in new artists and old ‘friends’ continue to offer new gifts.
+As a mature artist now 66 years old, I find I have this large vocabulary to draw from.
+Imagery that has woven its way thru my entire career is available and malleable.
+I have access to this personal history with a renewed understanding of it’s original intent and a deepening understanding of how these “forms” can continue to speak for me in paint.
+I also seek to explore the range of subject matter my paintings can encompass as I look to everyday experiences, tell stories and paint about current events in a expanding as well as deepening vocabulary.
+There is in Art History an excitement as I see my concerns expressed in new artists and old ‘friends’ offer continued gifts.
+At its best making art is a revelatory experience, a conduit to the beauty and mystery in the miracle of simply being here.
 Painting is the wish and the prayer and the offering all in one.
 It is an act of faith just to pick up the brush.